Case Study: Alliances

 Most importantly however, our client needed assistance in providing HIPAA related training to its employees.
 Due to the focus on the new HIPAA rules the sales team needed education on how to address customer concerns about HIPAA compliance in order to gain trust from covered entity customers.
 We provided onsite HIPAA training to the customer service staff, software engineers, and sales team on HIPAA compliance and identifying customer compliance concerns.
 In addition, we strategized with our clients on how to design data flow between the covered entity and Business Associate to minimize HIPAA related risks.

 Case Study: Digital Strategy

 We get excited about working with startups and enjoy meeting with technology companies as they look to disrupt the healthcare market place.
 We help them to work within the confines of HIPAA rather than avoiding patient data altogether.
-Following a recent success in a local incubator, a software company approached the OMW Health IT Team for guidance on how to design its data strategy.
+Following a recent success in a local incubator, a software company approached the OMW Digital Health Group for guidance on how to design its data strategy.

 And now, as our client is about to pivot to its next great adventure in the healthcare ecosystem we are there to aid the client in negotiating its relationships with other technology companies and covered entities alike.

 - Accountable Care OrganizationsCounsel clients on the legal issues for forming or participating in ACOs, including choice of legal structure, risk-sharing models, health IT, and governance.